sugandhalahoti/panther/.github/ISSUE_TEMPLATE/epic.md

 ---

-# Programmatic Policy & Rule Updates
+# Example: Programmatic Policy & Rule Updates

 ## Introduction

-Today, teams use the `panther-cli` to locally test and create analysis packages to upload via the UI.
-To better accommodate developer workflows when developing Rules and Policies, teams need an automated way to push updates into Panther directly.
-This feature will add this functionality both into the Panther API and in the CLI.
+Today, teams use the `panther-cli` to locally test and create analysis packages that are then uploaded via the UI.

+To better accommodate automated workflows when developing Rules and Policies, teams need an easier way to push into Panther directly.

 ## Product requirements